Best Dual Zone Camping Fridge Australia 2026: Top Picks Tested

 Beyond the party trick, the GLACIER Classic is a genuinely capable dual zone fridge with independent temperature control via the EcoFlow app.
 It also offers an optional plug-in battery pack (~$399 extra) that gives you true cordless operation — perfect for carrying to a campsite away from your vehicle.

 The catch is capacity.
-At 38L total, it’s significantly smaller than the other picks on this list.
+At 38L total, it’s significantly smaller than some larger dual-zone fridges.
 Once you split that across two zones, you’re looking at roughly 20L per side — enough for a couple on a weekend trip, but tight for families or week-long touring.

-At 21kg, it’s the lightest dual zone option here, and it integrates seamlessly with the broader EcoFlow power station ecosystem.
+At 21kg, it’s one of the lightest dual zone options, and it integrates seamlessly with the broader EcoFlow power station ecosystem.
 If you already own an EcoFlow DELTA or RIVER, the GLACIER fits right in.

 This is the pick for tech-forward campers who value innovation and don’t need massive capacity.
 If you need 60L+, look elsewhere.
 But if the idea of making ice at camp appeals, nothing else comes close.